Idea

 Nothing Is Important If Everything Is Important

-Have you ever watched a movie that has five plot lines going at the same time?
-It’s difficult to keep track of what’s going on and sometimes you’re left confused and like you just wasted two hours of your day.
+Have you ever watched a movie with five plot lines running simultaneously?
+It’s challenging to keep track of what’s going on, and sometimes, you’re left confused and feeling like you just wasted two hours of your day.

-When everything in a course is important then nothing is important.
-That’s because something went wrong in the design process and everything was allowed to be important.
-Or, perhaps the design process was skipped entirely which is exactly why an instructional designer is essential and no step in the process can be skipped.
+When everything in a course is important, then nothing is important.
+That’s because something went wrong in the design process, and everything was allowed to be important.
+Or, perhaps the design process was skipped entirely, which is precisely why an instructional designer is essential, and no step in the process can be skipped.

 Image of city street plastered with ads and signs so everything is so busy it's hard to see anything so everything becomes nothing.

 That’s also why the instructional designer should be a partner rather than an order-taker.
 Working with stakeholders, business partners, and subject matter experts is essential.
-It’s also important to figure out what’s essential and what’s simply nice to know.
+Determining what’s necessary and what’s nice to know is also important.

 How do you get to just the essentials?
 First, define the goal of the training based on performance since performance is what company training is typically all about.
 Without a well-defined goal of what employees need to be able to do after training, training will fail.
 Then, focus every piece of content in the course on how it helps employees meet the goal.

-The more non-essential information that makes it into a course, the more likely the actual important information gets forgotten.
-When training, people only have so much capacity for learning and absorbing information.
+The more non-essential information a course contains, the more likely important details will be forgotten.
+People have a limited capacity for learning and absorbing information during training.

 People have less of an attention span than a goldfish.